-South Korea Tries For Homerun With Spit-less, Fan-less Baseball Season
+You're Out!
+No Fans — Or Spitting — As Baseball Returns To South Korea

 But this pandemic is changing everything, including one of baseball's oldest and, pretty safe to say, most disgusting traditions.
 Although Straily thinks the spittle prohibition will be hard to enforce.

-"I've never been to the baseball field and thought to myself, like, 'OK don't spit,'" he says.
+"I've never been to the baseball field and thought to myself, like, 'OK don't spit,' " he says.
 "It doesn't make sense.
 I don't know why we all do it, it's just like one of those things that happens."

-Like it or not, South Korea is embarking on a spit-less, fan-less season, while U.S. leagues watch and discuss possible start-up scenarios of their own.
+Like it or not, South Korea is embarking on a season without spitting or fans, while U.S. leagues watch and discuss possible scenarios of their own.

 Baseball has gotten a recent boost from the doctor most associated with the fight against the pandemic in this country.
 Anthony Fauci says baseball can happen, even with spectators in the stands.